kaitlynbjerke/CPE487/FinalProject.md

 ## Conclusion

 Ultimately, we had a lot of fun creating this project!
 We were able to truly evolve our understanding VHDL and go through the semesterly process of constantly wanting to pull our hair out.
-Certain jobs overlapped, but overall, Kaitlyn was responsible for sprites, much of the detailed game mechanics, the top file, and testing + debugging.
+Certain jobs overlapped, but overall, Kaitlyn was responsible for sprites, much of the detailed game mechanics (collisions, health, movement, game modes, title / end screens, peashooter / bullet synthesis), the top file, and testing + debugging.
 Gianina was responsible for the background grid logic, the plant and bullet entities, the implementation of arrays to allow multiple plants to be stored, tracked, and rendered on the grid simultaneously, and ensuring they compiled successfully.
 Jacqueline was responsible for outlining game mechanics, the zombie entity, the random number generator (although not included in the final code), and the GitHub entry.

 **Timeline**
 - November 11th - 14th: Brainstorming project ideas including the required functions and theoreticsl excecutions.